queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 - Could the modified `ovl_sync_fs` function be modified further to increase efficiency?
 - Were we hitting some sort of threshold which determines when dirty inode data is synced to disk?

-One last question, which had been bothering me for a while, answered itself as I began to write this blog: Why umounts?
+One last question, which had been bothering me for a while, answered itself as I began to write this blog: Why unmounts?
 Why did we not see this during any other Overlay operation, when there is nothing specific to unmounting about the `ovl_sync_fs` function?
 It turned out this could be seen during other Overlay operations.
 While writing this, I created a new environment so that I could run my script and get some good output.
 To my complete and utter panic, I saw that the same script I had been reliably running through multiple kernel switches for two weeks